Mount Engadine Lodge Review: Glamping in Kananaskis

 Mount Engadine Lodge Glamping Tent

-There are four main styles of lodging you can book at Mount Engadine Lodge.
-Starting with lodge rooms connected to the main lodge.
+You can book four main lodging styles at Mount Engadine Lodge, starting with lodge rooms connected to the main lodge.
 There are also wood cabins and a yurt!
-We stayed in their newer glamping tents that felt like a home away from home.
+We stayed in their newer glamping tents, which felt like a home away from home.
+There are five glamping tents in total, each with a private deck overlooking the valley.
+Inside, you’ll find a comfortable king-size bed, full ensuite bathroom, and a gas fireplace to keep you warm at night!

 Plan Your Trip to the Canadian Rockies